Mexico Impact Trip

 We travel 2,990 km from Rosthern, Saskatchewan to Tijuana, Mexico.
-Meeting in the Saskatoon Airport early in the morning, the team starts preparing for a cultural shock.
-After spending hours on airplanes and in airports, we arrive at our mission partner Amor Ministries in San Diego.
-Now it is just a quick drive over the Mexican border to the community where a home will be built.
+Starting out early in the morning from YFBC, the team starts our three day drive from Saskatchewan to Mexico.
+We arrive at our mission partner Amor Ministries in San Diego before heading into Tijuana.
+From this stop it is just a quick drive over the Mexican border to the community where a home will be built.
 That quick drive crosses an international border where the change in culture, language, driving technique, housing and store fronts is significant.

 Once we arrive in Tijuana, we stay in a camp site of tents and bucket showers, dirt floors and a line of baños (outhouses).